avaxman/MoebiusCode/README.md

 It is possible to perform an exactly-MC preserving deformation and interpolation by tagging `Exact MC`.
 It is possible to do exact IAP 2D deformation (only) by tagging `Exact IAP`.

-The `Rigidity Ratio` parameter controlls the inversion in the M\"obius transformations.
+The `Rigidity Ratio` parameter controls the inversion in the M&ouml;bius transformations.
 It is the $\alpha_{INV}$ as described in the paper.
 It is by default $0.5$ for 3D meshes, and $0.1$ for 2D meshes.
-Higher values mean more rigid faces vs. less As-M\"obius-as-possible smoothness.
+Higher values mean more rigid faces vs. less As-M&ouml;bius-as-possible smoothness.

 The Interpolation time step can be controlled by `Interpolation Step`.
 The interpolation is done between the original (considered as $t=0$) and the currently deformed mesh (considered as $t=1$).
 Note that it is not bounded; values beyond $[0,1]$ will perform an extrapolation.
 Remember to re-press this when the deformed mesh changes.
 It does not update automatically.